Government Type: Bureaucratic Unitary State

 "Even steel melts, given enough flame."

-"Tow the chain, dull the pain." – Simply go along with the way things are, and you'll be more content.
-Contextually, this expression is used both to reassure, and warn, those who reckon individuality with group identity.
+"Towed chains, dull pains." – Contextually, this expression is used both to reassure, and warn, those who reckon individuality with group identity.

-It's rather difficult to tell whether the people of Irreghan are truly better off under the rule of Anclevan High Command than they were under the Voran Legionate.
+It's rather difficult to tell whether the Irreghani are truly better off under the rule of Anclevan High Command than they were under the Voran Legionate, or the Voltari before them.
 At first glance, they may starkly contrast one another, but the two most recent ruling bodies of the Irreghan Westerlands govern quite similarly.
-For instance, major industrial centres, such as the liberated capital of Anclevan City, remain the production backbone of an immane and ambitious realm-trotting war machine.
-Many point out that the 'Free Imperial Workers' lining the assembly lines of the city's famous manufactories, sourced most often from less-fortunate segments of Anclevan society, are no doubt the same folk who were assigned to similar positions as Labourers under the Voranite Caste System.
-As such, it seems that the difference in their livelihoods, before and after the Anclevan Revolution, is practically a matter of semantics.
+For instance, major industrial centres, such as the liberated capital of Anclevan City, remain the production backbone of an immane and ambitious war machine.
+It's plain that the freemen working the assembly lines of the city's famous manufactories are made up largely of Labourers from the Voranite Caste System.
+The difference in the ordinary citizen's livelihood, before and after the Anclevan Revolution, is almost negligible.

 Once an agricultural powerhouse, and famous site of the first defeat in nearly three centuries for the Voran Empire's notorious Terrorwing division.
 During the Fall of Anclevan, the massive, sprawling town of farmers, woodsmen, and wilderness rangers was a prime target for the Legionate during The Subjugation, as it was the closest municipality within sight of the yet-un-surrendered Kholean capital of Anclevan.